buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 + **sketching thumbnails** to capture initial ideas;
 + creating low fidelity **iconic layouts and blockframes** to block out visual hierarchy;
-+ **developing wireframes** to map out flows;
++ **developing wireframes** to map out flows and establish functionality;
 + moving to high fidelity and **designing mockups** to establish an overall aesthetic; and
 + building an **immersive prototype**, using a tool like XD. *

-\* Although I’m introducing prototypes, so that I can map out the design process, I’ll focus on them in the following chapter, when I look explore flows and getting from A to B.
+\ * Although I’m introducing prototypes in this section, so that I can map out the design process, I’ll focus on them in the following chapter, when I explore flows and getting from A → B.

 At every stage of this process **we’re increasing the fidelity and moving closer to a finished outcome**.

 **At the first phase of the process** – with some form of content inventory and audit undertaken – **we’re focused on a bird’s eye view, at a high level**.
 At this point we can begin to start mapping out our content, considering how best to organise it.

-You might be tempted to fire up your software of choice at this point, but I’d strongly suggest an alternative approach: **Starting with paper.**
+You might be tempted to fire up your software tool of choice at this point, but I’d strongly suggest an alternative approach and a better tool: **Starting with paper.**

 {% include figure.html url="/images/ch3/c3-s5-p1-2-design-tools-survey.png" alt="In 2015, 64% of designers surveyed by Khoi Vinh used sketching to kick off their design process." description="In 2015, 64% of designers surveyed in Khoi Vinh’s Design Tools Survey, used sketching to kick off their design process." %}

-Although it’s a little old, Khoi Vinh’s 2015 [Design Tools Survey](http://tools.subtraction.com/brainstorming.html) revealed that – during the brainstorming phase – 64% of designers start with paper.
+Although it’s a little old, Khoi Vinh’s 2015 [Design Tools Survey](http://tools.subtraction.com/brainstorming.html) revealed that, during the brainstorming phase, 64% of designers start with paper.
 Vinh described the results for brainstorming as follows:

 > In arguably the most important of the categories surveyed, participants voted overwhelmingly for the lowest fidelity tools: simple pencil and paper.